The Fabulous Baron Munchausen

-The Fabulous Baron Munchausen (Baron Prášil) is a 1962 Czechoslovak romantic adventure film directed by Karel Zeman, based on the tales about Baron Munchausen.
+The Fabulous Baron Munchausen (Baron Prášil) is a 1962 Czechoslovak New Wave experimental surrealist romantic adventure fantasy film directed by Karel Zeman, based on the tales about Baron Munchausen.
 The film combines live-action with various forms of animation and is highly stylized, often evoking the engravings of Gustave Doré.

 A digital restoration of the film premiered on 5 September 2016 at the Telluride Film Festival in the United States.

 Plot

 The film begins with footsteps leading to a pond.
 The camera continually moves upwards to show the flight of butterflies, birds, and a progression of historical aircraft ending with a rocket ship travelling through space and landing on the Moon.

 The astronaut/cosmonaut leaves his spacecraft and sights other footsteps on the Moon leading him to an old phonograph, then a crashed rocket with a plaque reading Jules Verne's From the Earth to the Moon.
 Taken to a dinner table, the surprised space traveller meets the characters from Verne's book, as well as two other figures associated with fictional Moon voyages: Cyrano de Bergerac and Baron Munchausen.
 Inviting him to their table, the characters believe that the cosmonaut is a man actually from the Moon, and kindly treat him as a small child.

 The Baron decides to take him to Earth in a fanciful airship held up by a herd of winged horses.
 The Baron dresses the spaceman, called "Tony" in the English dubbed version and "Tonik" in the original Czech, in 18th-century costume where they land in the 18th-century Ottoman Empire, in Constantinople.
 Speaking in an unintelligible voice that he calls the "language of diplomacy", the Baron presents Tonik to the Sultan.
 However, Tonik's lack of knowledge of diplomatic protocol and his falling in love with Princess Bianca, a damsel in distress held prisoner by the Sultan, leads to a series of romantic and fanciful adventures that transform the modern scientific space traveller into a hero rivalling the Baron.

 Among the exciting and satiric adventures are sword and sea battles with the Turks, being swallowed by a giant fish, and ending the conflict between two warring kingdoms.